phidn/the-magic-habit/memory-bank/progress.md

 ## Known Issues

 ### Active Bugs
-1. Occasional race condition in multi-criteria updates
+1. Future-dated multi-criteria entries may not display correctly
 2. Some browser compatibility issues with rating input sliders
 3. Form validation error messages could be more specific
 4. Performance degradation with very large criteria sets